Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Gradient flows via JKO-ICNN

-\end{corollary} -0.2in From Corollary \ref{cor:IteratedDensity}, we see that the iterates in the JKO scheme imply a change of densities that shares similarities with normalizing flows \citep{pmlr-v37-rezende15,huang2021convex}, where the depth of the flow network in \cite{pmlr-v37-rezende15} corresponds to the time in JKO.
-Whereas the normalizing flows in \citep{pmlr-v37-rezende15} draw connections to the Fokker-Planck equation in the generative modeling context, JKO is more general and allows for rigorous optimization of generic functionals on the probability space.
+\begin{corollary}[Iterated Change of Variables in JKO] Assume $\rho_0$ has a density.
+Let $T^{\tau}_{1:t} = \nabla u^{\tau}_{t} \cdots \circ \nabla u^{\tau}_1$, where $ u^{\tau}_{t}$ are optimal convex potentials in the JKO sequence that we assume are strictly convex.
+We use the convention $T^{\tau}_{1:0}(x)=x$.
+We have $(T^\tau_{1:t})^{-1}= \nabla (u^{\tau}_1)^*\circ \dots \circ \nabla (u^{\tau}_t)^* $ where $(u^\tau_{t})^*$ is the convex conjugate of $u^\tau_{t}$.
+At time $t$ of the JKO iterations we have: $\rho_{t}(x)= T^{\tau}_{1:t} \rho_0(x)$, and therefore: \end{corollary} From Corollary \ref{cor:IteratedDensity}, we see that the iterates in the JKO scheme imply a change of densities that shares similarities with normalizing flows \citep{pmlr-v37-rezende15,huang2021convex}, where the depth of the flow network corresponds to the time in JKO.
+Whereas the normalizing flows of \citet{pmlr-v37-rezende15} draw connections to the Fokker-Planck equation in the generative modeling context, JKO is more general and allows for rigorous optimization of generic functionals on the probability space.